 And, as I have said before, having a diet with a high Omega6 : Omega3 ratio, is a bad, bad thing.

-As well, it should also be noted that organic milk (or pre-factory farm milk) has been shown to have 71% more Omega3 fatty acids than conventional milk.
+NOTE: While I don’t want to get into the whole organic vs factory farmed mild debate, it should also be noted that organic milk has been shown to have 71% more Omega3 fatty acids than conventional milk.
 Just some food for thought.

 Here are a couple of studies – Study 1, Study 2